 Fix some $L \geq 2$.
-To simplify our notation, we will denote $\Z / L \Z$ by $\Z_L$.
-In this paper, we calculate the first homology group of the mapping class group with coefficients in the first rational homology group of the universal abelian $\Z_L$-cover of the surface (see below for the definition).
+In this paper, we calculate the first homology group of the mapping class group with coefficients in the first rational homology group of the universal abelian $\Z/L$-cover of the surface (see below for the definition).
 We remark that this representation does {\em not} factor through $\Sp_{2g}(\Z)$.
 Our techniques also give results for certain finite-index subgroups of the mapping class group.
 These results play an important technical role in a recent pair of papers by the author \cite{PutmanSecondHomologyLevel, PutmanPicard} that study the second cohomology group and Picard group of the moduli space of curves with level $L$ structures.

-\paragraph{Universal abelian $\Z_L$-cover.} Let $\KKK{g}$ be the kernel of the natural map $\pi_1(\Sigma_g) \rightarrow \HH_1(\Sigma_g;\Z_L)$.
-The group $\KKK{g}$ is the fundamental group of the universal abelian $\Z_L$-cover of $\Sigma_g$.
+\paragraph{Universal abelian $\Z/L$-cover.} Let $\KKK{g}$ be the kernel of the natural map $\pi_1(\Sigma_g) \rightarrow \HH_1(\Sigma_g;\Z/L)$.
+The group $\KKK{g}$ is the fundamental group of the universal abelian $\Z/L$-cover of $\Sigma_g$.
 Since $\Mod_{g}^1$ fixes a basepoint on $\Sigma_g$, it acts on $\pi_1(\Sigma_g)$.
 This action preserves $\KKK{g}$.
-We thus obtain an action of $\Mod_{g}^1$ on $\HH_1(\KKK{g};\Q)$, the first homology group of the universal abelian $\Z_L$-cover of $\Sigma_g$.
+We thus obtain an action of $\Mod_{g}^1$ on $\HH_1(\KKK{g};\Q)$, the first homology group of the universal abelian $\Z/L$-cover of $\Sigma_g$.
 This representation has been previously studied by Looijenga \cite{LooijengaPrym}, who essentially determined its image.

 \begin{remark} In \cite{LooijengaPrym}, Looijenga more generally studied the actions of appropriate finite-index subgroups of $\Mod_{g}^1$ on the first rational homology groups $V$ of arbitrary finite abelian covers of $\Sigma_{g}$.
 Letting $\Mod_{g}^1(L)$ denote the level $L$ subgroup of $\Mod_g^1$ (see below), we can choose $L$ so that $\Mod_{g}^1(L)$ acts on $V$.
 It then follows from Lemma \ref{lemma:decomposecover} below that $V$ appears a direct summand in the $\Mod_{g}^1(L)$-module $\HH_1(\KKK{g};\Q)$, so one can use our results to study $V$ as well. \end{remark}